David Vaughan (footballer): Nottingham Forest

 On 31 October 2013, Vaughan joined Nottingham Forest on loan until 29 January 2014.
 Although injuries restricted his appearances for Forest to just six games, he rejoined the club on 31 January on loan until the end of the season.
 Shortly afterwards, he fractured his patella, and was expected to be out for some three months.
 On 20 April 2014 Nottingham Forest announced that Vaughan had agreed personal terms on a two-year contract, which would begin when his contract with Sunderland expired on 1 July 2014.
 Vaughan remained injured for the beginning of the 2014–15 season, before completing ninety minutes for Forest's under 21s on 26 August 2014 against Sheffield Wednesday's under 21s.

 Vaughan appeared on the bench in a 5–3 victory for Forest over Fulham on 17 September 2014, although he did not make an appearance onto the pitch.
 Vaughan played his first game for Forest since signing permanently on 20 September 2014, starting in midfield against Millwall in a 0–0 draw at The Den.
 On 22 August 2015, Vaughan scored his first Nottingham Forest goal in a game against Bolton Wanderers in the Sky Bet Championship.
 On 12 January 2016 Vaughan received his first red card at Forest in controversial circumstances, for the use of a high foot whilst challenging Birmingham City's Clayton Donaldson for the ball.
 City manager Gary Rowett commented on the red card in his post-match comments:

 "It was a little bit reckless, he stuck his foot up into Clayton's face, but I don't think it warranted a red card.
 If we had won the game on the back of that red card, I think it would have been slightly unjust."

-Forest unsuccessfully appealed against the decision and Vaughan missed their next three league games against Bolton Wanderers, Middlesbrough, and QPR.
+Forest unsuccessfully appealed against the decision and Vaughan missed their next three league games against Bolton Wanderers, Middlesbrough, and Queens Park Rangers.

 He was released by Forest at the end of the 2017–18 season.

 Notts County

 On 6 July 2018, Vaughan signed for Notts County.

 He was released by Notts County at the end of the 2018–19 season.

 in September 2021 he came out of retirement joining Nantwich Town.
+Vaughan left at the end of 2021–22 season.